 How long does silicone masonry paint last before repainting?

 A properly applied two-coat silicone system typically lasts 10–15 years before a full repaint is needed, compared with 5–8 years for standard acrylic masonry paint.
-The extended lifespan comes from the self-cleaning Pearl Effect, which prevents dirt and biological growth from bonding to the surface, combined with an elastic binder that flexes with seasonal thermal movement instead of cracking.
-Facades in sheltered locations or lighter colours may last toward the upper end of that range, while heavily exposed south-facing or west-facing elevations in coastal areas may need attention sooner.
+The extended lifespan comes from the self-cleaning Pearl Effect that prevents dirt and biological growth from bonding to the surface, combined with an elastic binder that flexes with seasonal thermal movement instead of cracking.
+Facades in sheltered locations or in lighter colours may last toward the upper end of that range, while heavily exposed south-facing or west-facing elevations in coastal areas may need attention sooner.

 Can I paint over existing masonry paint with silicone paint?